-In the summer of 2017, several members of the Trust attended a day-conference in London organised by Paladin, “Raising the Bar: Best Practice in Stalking Cases”, which was aimed at Police Officers dealing with stalking offences.
+In the summer of 2017, several members of the newly-created Alice Ruggles Trust attended a day-conference in London organised by Paladin, “Raising the Bar: Best Practice in Stalking Cases”, which was aimed at Police Officers dealing with stalking offences.
 Clive, Alice’s father, presented Alice’s story and spoke about what we would like to see change.
-Since then, the Trust has been working with several police forces who are developing new training on stalking and harassment, vulnerability, and domestic abuse including Leicestershire, South Wales, Sussex, Surrey and the Metropolitan Police (participation in strategic planning and/or training sessions), and Northumbria, Essex, Warwickshire, West Mercia and West Midlands Police (providing materials for training packages).
+Since then, the Trust has worked with several English and Welsh police forces who have been developing and delivering new training on stalking and harassment, vulnerability, and domestic abuse.
+These include Cumbria, Devon and Cornwall, Dyfed-Powys, Leicestershire, South Wales, Surrey, Sussex and the Metropolitan Police (participation in strategic planning and/or training sessions), and Essex, Lincolnshire, Northumbria, Warwickshire and West Mercia, and West Midlands Police (providing materials for training packages).
 It has also participated in professional development days run by the College of Policing.
-A video recorded by Alice’s parents Sue and Clive in December 2017 for Northumbria police was used as part of an on-line training package delivered to all front-line officers in the early part of 2018 covering understanding of existing stalking legislation, assessment of risk, investigative and tactical options, and the lessons to be learned from Alice’s case.
+In January 2019 Alice’s mother Sue spoke at a meeting of the national network of stalking SPOCs at an event organised by the National Police Chiefs’ Council (NPCC).
+A video recorded by Sue and Clive in December 2017 for Northumbria police was used as part of an on-line training package delivered to all front-line officers in the early part of 2018 covering understanding of existing stalking legislation, assessment of risk, investigative and tactical options, and the lessons to be learned from Alice’s case.
 It has also been shared with a number of other forces.

 Crown Prosecution Service

 The Trust was invited to speak at a CPS Senior Managers’ conference (York, November 2017) about what happened to Alice.
-The Director of Public Prosecutions has since assured the Trust that Alice’s story has had a significant impact, with many CPS managers planning actions to ensure that both police colleagues and CPS staff in their areas are aware of the issues around stalking and will work to develop strong cases which allow the court to take the right action.
-In May 2018 the CPS, together with the National Police Chiefs’ Council (NPCC), released a new Protocol on the appropriate handling of stalking or harassment offences, as part of a package of measures to improve the way that the criminal justice system deals with stalking and harassment.
+Following this, the Director of Public Prosecutions assured us that Alice’s story had had a significant impact, with many CPS managers planning actions to ensure that both police colleagues and CPS staff in their areas were aware of the issues around stalking and would work to develop strong cases which allow the court to take the right action.
+In May 2018 the CPS, together with the NPCC, released a new Protocol on the appropriate handling of stalking or harassment offences, as part of a package of measures to improve the way that the criminal justice system deals with stalking and harassment.
 The Trust understands that the protocol was influenced by Alice's case, and was invited to present Alice's story at a new protocol masterclass held in London a few days prior to its release.
 We have also participated in a quality analysis meeting following the completion of mandatory training in the new protocol for all CPS prosecutors in the East Midlands.

 The Trust participated in a Continuing Professional Development day in November 2018 in Middle Temple Hall, London, relating Alice’s story and the lessons to be learned to an audience of judges and barristers practicing in criminal, family and civil law.